-(A) Tax Rates
+(A) Tax rates

-The standard company tax rate for the 2023 year is 30%, however a lower company tax rate of 25% applies to 'base rate entities' ("BRE"s - see below).
+The standard company tax rate for the 2025 year is 30%, however a lower company tax rate of 25% applies to base rate entities (BREs).
 A company is a BRE and qualifies for the lower company tax rate for an income year if both of the following apply:

-- no more than 80% of the company's assessable income for that income year is base rate entity passive income (such as rent, interest, dividends, royalties etc); and - the aggregated turnover of the company for the income year is less than the aggregated turnover threshold, \$50M for 2022-23 and future years.
+- no more than 80% of the company's assessable income for that income year is base rate entity passive income (such as rent, interest, dividends, royalties etc), and - the aggregated turnover of the company for the income year is less than the aggregated turnover threshold, \$50 million for 2024-25 and future years.